 Emma’s amazing 200-night sleep trial – double the norm – boils down to zero risk to your investment.
 Most mattresses take at least a week to settle and for your body to find its groove, but you’ve got more than three months to bed the Emma Original Hybrid in.
 And if you decide it’s not The One, just contact Emma’s customer support team, or use the online returns portal, to arrange free collection, no questions, no sneaky charges.

 The 10-year guarantee is equally impressive and protects against undue dents, cracks or any other damage that was not your fault.
 Send photographic evidence and the faulty mattress will be replaced free of charge.
 Returned mattresses are recycled or donated to charity.

 This mattress-in-a-box is delivered for free, without contact, to your doorstep (or to a nominated neighbour).
 You can also choose your preferred time slot when you receive delivery notification.
 Emma mattresses are made in the UK – the air miles on this one are therefore nice and low.

 How does it compare to other Emma mattresses?

 This is not Emma’s first rodeo when it comes to Hybrids.
-Confusingly the new model is called the Original Hybrid, whereas the actual original Hybrid, launched in 2017, is just called the Emma Hybrid.
+It was initially (and rather confusingly) called the Original Hybrid, whereas the actual original Hybrid, launched in 2017, is just called the Emma Hybrid.
+The recent rebrand as the Emma Premium has removed that confusion, but it is still a hybrid.
 So, why should you shell out extra (£250 more for a double at time of writing) for the new model?

 How does it compare to the Eve Premium Hybrid?